Skip to content

 • Website users and business contacts

-• Matching skills and experience with employers
+• Matching skills and experience with opportunities

-• Providing recruitment and career-related services
+• Providing recruitment, coaching, mentoring, and career-related services

-• Conducting eligibility assessments
+• Conducting eligibility and compliance checks

 For clients and suppliers:

-• Managing transactions and contractual obligations
+• Managing contractual and commercial relationships

 • Resolving queries, disputes, or compliance matters